zej97/zej97.github.io/docs/time_series/times_net.md

 The latest research result from the *BNRist, Tsinghua University 2023*, [***TimesNet***](https://arxiv.org/pdf/2210.02186.pdf), is a temporal 2D-variation modeling method for general time series analysis.
 At first glance, I immediately realized that this research perfectly aligns with my thoughts.

 From my perspective, it is essential to decouple different periods within a time series.
-It is widely recognized that even if simple periodic functions can be integrated into a chaotic waveform.
+It is widely recognized that even if simple periodic functions can be integrated into an extremely chaotic waveform.
 Hence, the act of decoupling different periods from a time series can significantly reduce the complexity for models to handle.
 In addition, FFT helps us capture the variations within and between periods.
 This process enables the decoupled time series to possess a more distinct physical interpretation, enhancing its interpretability for both humans and algorithms.

 <figure>
     <img src="../../assets/images/2d-variation_of_time_series.png">